Boeing sees 787 airborne in weeks; timetable questioned

 Some experts said the NTSB may be surprised by Boeing's aggressive timetable.
 "I don't think they're going to be overjoyed," said John Goglia, a former NTSB board member.

-Testing problems could delay the 787's return to skies, but barring that or other problems, flights could resume in April, he said.
-"The only risk I can see is if they have another event while testing or early on in the return to flight," Goglia said.
+Testing problems could delay the 787's return to the skies, but barring that or other problems, flights could resume in April, he said.
+"The only risk I can see is if they have another event while testing or early on in the return to flight."

 MYSTERY CAUSE